Paulson Urges Quick Action on $700 Billion Bailout Plan

-There was some consternation on Capitol Hill Saturday about a lack of depth in the proposal, though.
+Some consternation on Capitol Hill Saturday surrounded what critics said was a lack of depth in the proposal.
 Lawmakers wondered if it would go far enough.

 Members of the Republican Study Committee, the most conservative bloc in the House, met in a conference call Saturday to discuss the fiscal crisis legislation.
 Attempting to put up a fight despite the odds, the group plans to put together an alternative financial crisis plan, perhaps as early as Monday, that would call for deep spending cuts and be aimed at helping struggling Americans with energy and mortgages.

-Democrats, too, are insisting the rescue include mortgage help to let struggling homeowners avoid foreclosures.
-They also are also considering attaching additional middle-class assistance to the legislation despite a request from Bush to avoid adding controversial items that could delay action.
+Democrats also are considering other middle-class assistance despite a request from Bush to avoid adding controversial items that could delay action.
 An expansion of jobless benefits was one possibility.

-House Speaker Nancy Pelosi released a statement saying Congress would work hand-in-hand with the administration on this, but suggesting Democrats would seek the other provisions.
+House Speaker Nancy Pelosi released a statement saying Congress would work hand-in-hand with the administration on this, but suggested Democrats would seek other provisions.

 "We will strengthen the proposal by ensuring that the government is accountable to the taxpayers in any future actions under this broad grant of authority, implementing strong oversight mechanisms, and establishing fast-track authority for the Congress to act on responsible regulatory reform," she said.

 "We will also seek to protect lower- and middle-income Americans, who need to be protected from the fallout of the ongoing Wall Street crisis, by enacting an economic recovery package that creates jobs and returns growth to our economy."